Faculty Leave Policies [1]

 Employees are only eligible for supplemental paid sick leave once during the entirety of a public health emergency.

-Documentation is not required to take paid sick leave during a public health emergency, but the employee should notify the supervisor as soon as possible.
+Documentation is not required to take paid sick leave during a public health emergency, but the employee should notify the supervisor as soon as possible for accurate tracking.

 For purposes of section 12 and section 2, an employee’s family member means a person who is related by blood, marriage, civil union, domestic partner, or adoption to the employee; a child to whom the employee stands or stood in loco parentis; and a person for whom the employee is responsible for providing or arranging health or safety-related care.Section 13: Leave for Faculty Serving in Elected Office